SOQCSAdmin/SOQCS/README.md

 # Stochastic Optical Quantum Circuit Simulator (SOQCS) #

-<p align="justify"> SOQCS is a C++ library (with a port in Python) to simulate optical circuits for quantum light modeled as Fock wavepackets.
+ <p align="justify"> Stochastic Optical Quantum Circuit Simulator (SOQCS) is a C++ and Python library which offers a framework to define, simulate and study quantum linear optical circuits in presence of various imperfections typically encountered in experiments.
 Optical circuits are defined from non-ideal basic components connected by a lossy medium.
 The library also provides support for non-ideal emitters and physical detectors considering detection efficiency, dead time, dark counts and noise effects.
 Detectors can also be configured to establish post-selection conditions on the circuit.
 Circuit measurements provide detection statistics in the form of probability outcomes and density matrices. </p>

 **SOQCS features**: